-Statistics prove a typical organization loses five percent of its revenues to fraud each year.
-Small businesses are the most susceptible to theft due to lack of effective internal controls.
-Veriti Consulting’s team of CPAs, fraud examiners and certified forensic accountants have decades of experience investigating and analyzing suspicious financial activities.
-Using their technical skills and judgment, Veriti’s forensic CPA professionals analyze financial transactions, trace assets and interview possible perpetrators.
+Statistics show the average organization loses five percent of its revenues to fraud each year.
+Small businesses are particularly susceptible to fraud due to insufficient internal controls.
+Veriti Consulting’s Charlotte, North Carolina team of CPAs, fraud examiners and forensic accountants have decades of experience uncovering and analyzing suspicious financial activities.
+Using specialized technical skills and judgment, Veriti’s professionals analyze financial transactions, trace assets and interview possible perpetrators.

 Forensic Accounting FAQs